Banish network downtime with DNS high availability

 DNS high availability keeps your network humming

 Does your infrastructure support DNS high availability?
-If you have just one DNS server, what happens if you experience a system failure?
-Suddenly, your network stops and your website can’t be found.
+If you have only one DNS server, what happens if it fails?
+Suddenly, your network stops, and your website can’t be found.

 You want to be certain that your mission-critical networks can keep humming along even if that server grinds to a halt.

-BlueCat buoys the operational performance of your enterprise with a comprehensive and layered approach to availability that banishes downtime.
+BlueCat buoys your enterprise’s operational performance with a comprehensive, layered approach to availability that banishes downtime.

 In this post, we’ll look at why this is so important.
 Then, we’ll explore four avenues, that, when implemented together, create an overlapping and comprehensive solution.
 We’ll also delve into how these kinds of architectures work.
 And finally, we’ll look at how our platform can help to reduce the types of human errors that cause failures in the first place.